In this Go New York Explorer Pass review, we’ll explore how it works, what it costs, and whether it’s a good fit for you. Enjoy!

 Explore the City with the Hop-on Hop-off Big Bus Tour

-The Hop-on Hop-off Big Bus Tour is one of the most popular attractions included with the New York Explorer Pass.
+The Hop-on Hop-off Big Bus Tour is one of the most popular attractions included with the Go New York Explorer Pass.
 It’s also one of the most expensive.
 The 1-day tour package included with the pass consists of three routes: Downtown, Uptown, and Midtown.
 You can hop on at any of the 25+ stops along the route, or stay on board and take in the city sights.
 Unlike most bus tours, this one has a live tour guide who will explain the history of key landmarks along the way.
 Hop-on and hop-off as many times as you want while your bus ticket is active.
 It’s a great way to tour the city, especially if you’re a first-time visitor.

 Check Out Attractions at Your Own Pace

-Relative to other sightseeing passes, one of the more attractive features of the New York City Explorer Pass is that it’s valid for 30 days.
+Relative to other sightseeing passes, one of the more attractive features of the Go New York Explorer Pass is that it’s valid for 30 days.
 While passes offering unlimited access to attractions for a set number of days are great for heavy planners and sightseers, this pass might be better for people who know they want to see a certain number of key attractions but want to leave their schedules a little more open.
 This makes it easier to pursue activities that come up on the fly, and – in NYC – there is no shortage of interesting distractions!

 Enjoy a Wide Variety of Tours

-Digital pass & free mobile app – When you purchase the New York City Explorer Pass, it’s emailed to you right away.
+Digital pass & free mobile app – When you purchase the Go New York Explorer Pass, it’s emailed to you right away.
 You can print it at home, or simply download their free mobile app to access your pass directly from your phone.